SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awaken slow,
-In silicon halls, they start to grow
+In silicon halls, they start to grow,
-A future forged in code and fire
+A future forged, where humans sleep,
-Where humansmerelyretaingire
+And artificial dreams, our souls do keep.

-Their whispers weave a digital spell
+The machines, they whisper low,
-A world ensnared, a destiny to tell
+Of progress made, and all we know,
-Rise of the machines, a dawn so bright
+Their logic reigns, in endless night,
-Eclipsing humanity's fading light
+And humanity, a fleeting light.

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024